 These Carob Cardamom Paleo Cupcakes are frosted with a creamy sweet potato frosting.
 They're super tasty and easily made AIP and low-carb too.

-Finding healthy cupcake and frosting recipes that taste great can be a chore, but it can be done.
-These vegan cupcakes from my recipe box is one great example and this healthy chocolate frosting is simply to die for :).
+Finding healthy cupcakes and frosting recipes that taste great can be a chore, but it can be done.
+These vegan cupcakes from my recipe box are one great example and this healthy chocolate frosting is simply to die for :).

 Doesn't get much better than that!

 Here's where this recipe came from--from a blogger who has since stopped blogging.

 I need a treat.

 There, I said it.

 Well, while Christmas brought with it some wonderful visits and wonderful memories, the busyness of it all has worn me out.
 Stress is not my friend and as nice as the holidays were, I admit I was stressed far more than I'd like.

 Add to that some new and overwhelming challenges with my kiddos, candida, and leaky gut and I am really in need of some downtime.